Last updated on August 22nd, 2023 at 07:07 amJump to Recipe

-Easy Instant Pot Sweet Potatoes
+Perfect Instant Pot Sweet Potatoes [VIDEO]

 The texture is just perfect, so fluffy and so tender.
 Also, it takes just about 30 minutes to make them, which is very convenient during busy weekdays.
 This recipe is very versatile and you can follow the same steps to make baby food purees.
-It is really super convenient and simple!
+It is super convenient and simple!

 The same cooking steps and methods can be applied to other types of potatoes when cooked under pressure.

-How to make sweet potato puree?
+How to make mashed sweet potato?

 - After you cook them in the pressure cooker, remove them from the pot and let them fully cool.

-- Lastly, mash them with a fork or potato masher, add some melted butter and season appropriately.
+- Lastly, mash them with a fork or potato masher, add some melted butter, and season appropriately.

 You can add a few more and stack them, but make sure the sweet potatoes don’t stay in the water, they will get mushy, also don’t over-crowd the pot.
-I used a 6q Instant Pot for this recipe.

 What is a 10 Minutes Natural Pressure Release?

-- 2 – 4 whole sweet potatoes (small or medium size)
+- 2 – 4 whole sweet potatoes small or medium size

 - 1 cup/250ml cold water

-Rinse and scrub the sweet potatoes well in cold water.
+- Rinse and scrub the sweet potatoes well in cold water.

 - Add the cold water to the Instant Pot and add a trivet or steamer rack.

-Arrange the whole potatoes on the rack, and close the lid.
+- Arrange the whole potatoes on the rack, and close the lid.
 Make sure you seal the valve.

-Small size - 18 minutes; Medium size - 25 minutes (the most common ones you find at the grocery store); Extra large, long sweet potatoes - 35 minutes
+- Pressure cook them based on size: Small size - 18 minutes; Medium size - 25 minutes (the most common ones you find at the grocery store); Extra large, long sweet potatoes - 35 minutes

-Once they are cooked and the IP beeps, do a 10-minute Natural Release.
+- Once they are cooked and the IP beeps, do a 10-minute Natural Release.
 Open the lid carefully and serve them with your desired toppings.

 Enjoy weekly hand picked recipes and recommendations